galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-Inspecting the general information of `EMTABesethealthy.expression.tabular` we can see that there are **1,097** cells in the data as there are 1,098 columns (subtracting 1 for the header). columns (minus 1 for the header), with each column being a cell.
+Inspecting the general information of `EMTABesethealthy.expression.tabular` we can see that there are **1,097** cells in the data as there are 1,098 columns (we need to subtract 1 for the header).
 > > 2.
 Looking at the output of the {% tool [Count](Count1) %} tool (or the above table), there are **14** distinct cell types in the data.
 > >
 > {: .solution}